 After familiarisation, a functional analysis is carried out to determine the functions and uses of the product and its components.
 The cost and importance of each function are identified.
-A value of the basis of cost benefit ratio for each function.
+A value index is calculated on the basis of cost benefit ratio for each function.
 A list is being prepared in which the items of functions are arranged in decreasing order of value.